Atlas200DKTest/sample-ascendcamera/README.md

 3. Start Presenter Server.

-    Run the following command to start the Presenter Server program of the face detection application in the background:
+    Run the following command to start the Presenter Server program of the Ascend Camera application in the background:

     **python3 script/presenterserver/presenter\_server.py --app display &**